redis/docs/content/commands/ts.decrby/index.md

 <note><b>Notes</b>
 - When specified key does not exist, a new time series is created.
 - You can use this command as a counter or gauge that automatically gets history as a time series.
+- If a policy for handling duplicate samples (`IGNORE`) is defined for this time series - `TS.DECRBY` operations are affected as well (sample additions/modifications can be filtered).
 - Explicitly adding samples to a compacted time series (using [`TS.ADD`]({{< baseurl >}}/commands/ts.add/), [`TS.MADD`]({{< baseurl >}}/commands/ts.madd/), [`TS.INCRBY`]({{< baseurl >}}/commands/ts.incrby/), or `TS.DECRBY`) may result in inconsistencies between the raw and the compacted data.
 The compaction process may override such samples.
 </note>